 United Nations Secretary-General Ban Ki-moon, accompanied by Madam Ban Soon-taek, arrived in the Republic of Korea early in the morning of Saturday 24 March on an overnight flight from Singapore.

-That afternoon, the Secretary-General met South Korean President Lee Myung-bak at the presidential Blue House.
+That afternoon, the Secretary-General met President Lee Myung-bak of the Republic of Korea at the presidential Blue House.

 The Secretary-General and the President had wide-ranging discussions.
 The Secretary-General again urged the Democratic People's Republic of Korea to reconsider its declared plans to launch a satellite.
 He called on the Democratic People’s Republic of Korea to comply fully with Security Council resolutions, notably the one that prohibits any launch using ballistic missile technology.